OctopusDeploy/blog/README.md

 # How to submit a blog post

-For specific instructions, please see the section on [creating a new branch, pull request, and blog post in Confluence](https://octopushq.atlassian.net/wiki/spaces/MAR/pages/2828959895/Managing+the+blog#Creating-a-new-branch%2C-pull-request%2C-and-blog-post).
+For detailed instructions, please see the section on [creating a new branch, pull request, and blog post in Confluence](https://octopushq.atlassian.net/wiki/spaces/MAR/pages/2828959895/Managing+the+blog#Creating-a-new-branch%2C-pull-request%2C-and-blog-post).

 Internal authors can create a branch for their work, external authors need to fork the repo.

 Posts are organized in year-month directories (e.g., 2025-01/).
-Find or create the directory that is roughly when your post is going out and add your files there.
+Find or create the directory that is roughly when your post is going out, and add your files there.

 When you're happy with your post, please create a PR.
 Go through the checklist on the [PR template](https://github.com/OctopusDeploy/blog/blob/master/.github/pull_request_template.md) and complete all the steps before you assign @TeganAli as reviewer.
 When ready, please drop a note in Slack in #topic-content-marketing.
 (No need to fill out a content brief.)